 “I cook lamb’s quarter seeds in with any grain that I make, such as brown rice, kasha, even quinoa,” writes Susun Weed (Wise Woman Herbal Ezine, September 2009).
 “I stir lamb’s quarter seeds (and nettle seeds and plantain seeds) into my morning oatmeal when I put it up to boil.
 I sprinkle lamb’s quarter seeds to pancakes and muffins and cornbread.
 I add lamb’s quarter seeds to soups, sautéing them with the onion at the beginning of the soup making.
 I throw lamb’s quarter seeds into my tomato sauce, where they add so much flavor and protein that some people swear I’ve used meat in my sauce.”

 Accounts of ethnobotanical uses of Chenopodium album seeds, compiled in Daniel Moerman’s database at the University of Michigan-Dearborn (herb.umd.umich.edu), are many.
-The Hopi ground the seeds to make mush (Vestal, 1940).
-In Montana they were ground and used as flour in bread (Blankinship, 1905).
-The Navajo ground and used the seeds like corn (Elmore, 1944) and also ground them with maize used in ceremonial bread (Vestal, 1952); and the Paiute parched, ground and ate the seeds as meal (Kelly, 1932).
+Seeds have been ground by Hopi people to make mush (Vestal, 1940), and Navajo “like corn” (Elmore, 1944), and Paiute by parching, grinding, and eating as meal (Kelly, 1932).

-Niethammer includes a number of interesting recipes that call for lamb’s quarter seeds in her cookbook, American Indian Cooking, a compilation of original and modified recipes from native groups in the Southwest (1974), including Lamb’s-Quarter Seed Bread, Zuni Steamed Bread, and Navajo Griddle Cakes.
+Niethammer includes a number of interesting recipes that call for lamb’s quarter seeds in her cookbook, American Indian Cooking, a compilation of original and modified recipes informed by native peoples in the Southwest (1974), including Lamb’s-Quarter Seed Bread, Zuni Steamed Bread, and Navajo Griddle Cakes.

 I decided to try the Zuni Steamed Bread.
 To make it, you cook a covered pot of cornmeal, water, and salt until thick, then remove that from the heat, add the lamb’s quarter seed flour, form the mixture into balls, and “steam the dumplings until done.”
-I ran into a few complications, possibly due to the high altitude here, the biggest of which was the extreme stickiness of the dough.
+I ran into a few complications, the biggest of which was the extreme stickiness of the dough.
 So I added extra goosefoot seed flour and also let it cool for a bit before making the balls, and it did consolidate somewhat.
 The balls were nonetheless tricky to form, but again, they cohered more the longer I let them sit.
 Then they softened again during the steaming process.

 I served them in a stew of beef, porcini, potatoes, and wild red wine that Gregg made in the crock pot the day before.
-I absolutely loved them—the texture, the distinctive goosefoot seed flavor, the nostalgia for a time I’ll never know.
+I absolutely loved them—the texture, the distinctive goosefoot seed flavor, the nostalgia for a land and place I do not know.
 They made a perfect accompaniment to the stew.

 “What do you think?”
 I asked Gregg.